stein212/serilog-sinks-discord/README.md

 ![Exception log](https://github.com/stein212/serilog-sinks-discord/raw/master/assets/exception-log.png)

 ### Usage with Async Wrapper
-As it would take awhile for the Discord sink to send the log to Discord channel.
+It takes awhile for the Discord sink to send the log to Discord channel.
 In some cases it might be better to wrap it with `Serilog.Sinks.Async` so that your program does not wait for the log message to reach discord (kind of 'log and forget').

 ```shell
 dotnet add package Serilog.Sinks.Console